Last Updated on July 9, 2020 by Christine Kaaloa

 Sunrise devotion and song felt right today, though.
 I had found an idyllic haven complete with new yogi friends, where I could live my passion for yoga and meditation in a stress-free environment away from daily chaotic life.
 I didn’t want to leave the ashram.
 It was one of the best experiences of my life!

-Staying at ashrams in India: What is it like?
+Staying at yoga ashrams in India: What is ashram life?

 There are many types of ashrams in India, with spiritual gurus who are well-known or said to be mystical healers.
 The Sivananda Trivandrum ashram was a gem of a yoga retreat in Kerala, secluded in the 12-acre fold of a tropical wildlife preserve.
 At night, I was lulled to sleep by the sounds of crickets, weird night animals and the husky deep heaves of tigers in mating-heat (not kidding).